 I appreciated for how it de-fangs hollywood, from this international cabal of Illuminati type child molesters to just a bunch of out of touch hedonistic millionaires.

 We must not have seen the same movie then.
-The entire town is made creepy as fuck with the exclusive secret parties targeting young blood, dangerous places around the hills with the implication of people going missing, underground tunnels and their ways to infiltrate your residence, and kind of 'funny'-kill you if you're in their way.
+The entire town is made creepy as frick with the exclusive secret parties targeting young blood, dangerous places around the hills with the implication of people going missing, underground tunnels and their ways to infiltrate your residence, and kind of 'funny'-kill you if you're in their way.

 But sure, they behaved cooky and weird ocassionally.